Danny-Scholar/LineMappingTool-3110/README/README.md

 # LineMappingTool-3110

-A line-level mapping tool for comparing Java source files.
-COMP-3110 Project by Daniel, Seun, and Ronard.
+A Java-based tool for mapping line-level changes between versions of Java source files.
+This project was developed for **COMP-3110: Software Development Project** by Daniel, Seun, and Ronard.